AnyaLillemorLB/Biomolecular_condensates_N._benthamiana_PBJ2025/README.md

 - Figure2f.csv is the data used to make Figure 2f
 - Figure4c.csv is the data used to make Figure 4c
 - Figure4d.csv is the data used to make Figure 4d
-- Figure6a.csv is the date used to make Figure 6a
+- Figure6a.csv and Figure6abis.cs is the date used to make Figure 6a
-For any microscopy images please contact anya.lindstrombattle@biology.ox.ac.uk
+- For any microscopy images please contact anya.lindstrombattle@biology.ox.ac.uk